 How to Become Catholic?

 You can attend any Catholic service any time.
-I (Hugh) went to a Catholic Church for seven years before becoming Catholic (yeah, I know, it's a guy thing, fear of commitment).
+I (David) went to a Catholic Church for seven years before becoming Catholic (yeah, I know, it's a guy thing, fear of commitment).
 The only thing is please don't take communion until you are in communion.
 That's a big deal for Catholics, because we feel responsible for the Eucharist and we want to make sure it is being received with the right understanding and conditions.

 Many Catholic Churches offer a blessing where you can join the Communion line and put your arms across your chest in an "X", so the priest can pray a blessing.
 I just used communion time for prayer which was fine.